The Gospel of Matthew

 Additional Materials Needed

-Although there will be a Bible available online, you may also wish to have a Bible available in hard copy.
+Although a Bible is available online, you may also wish to have a Bible available in hard copy.

 A participant can expect to spend an average of approximately 4 hours each week.
 This commitment includes both the assigned reading and interaction online.